mgesteiro/steppers/README.md

 ![steppers](media/steppers.jpg)

+This is the *testing equipment* I've been using: Arduino Nano, 5V Powerbank (modified) and two 28BYJ-48 stepper motor + ULN2003 driver module.
+[Connection schema](#schemas) available in the `schemas` folder.

 ## "THE" BIBLE
 This is, in my opinion, one of the best explanations about the **28BYJ-48 + ULN2003** stepper motor + driver combo, by [Bret Stateham](https://github.com/BretStateham):